LostBeard/rendusa/README.md

 make this code available to any and all free of charge.
 No strings attached.
 I am not responsible for any negative affects of using this software.

-## Donate

-Rendusa is developed in my spare time which I have little of due to a 1 and a half year old daughter and being the only programmer in a 3D software company.
-Donating to the Rendusa development team will allow me to free up additional time to improve Rendusa and add new features.
-I can not guarantee that all requests will be followed, but I am open for discussion on making Rendusa the most useful and adaptable 3D video player for the web.
-Any donation amount helps.

-You can find the Donate button on Rendusa.com here http://rendusa.com/node/2